Dwolla/v2-ach-api-docs/source/includes/_fundingsrcs.md

 ## Verify micro-deposits

 This section covers how to verify micro-deposits for bank verification.
-Reference the [funding source verification](https://developers.dwolla.com/resources/funding-source-verification.html) resource article for more information on the micro-deposit method of bank account verification.
+Reference the [funding source verification](https://developers.dwolla.com/resources/funding-source-verification.html) resource article for more information on the micro-deposit method of bank account verification. **Note:** Micro-deposits do not expire.
+They can be verified anytime after they have cleared into a bank account.

 ### HTTP request
 `POST https://api.dwolla.com/funding-sources/{id}/micro-deposits`